carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ### Build Phyloseq object

-Phyloseq objects are a collection of information regarding a single or a group pf metagenomes, these objects can be manually constructed using the basic data structures available in R or can be created by importing the output of other programs, such as QUIIME.
+Phyloseq objects are a collection of information regarding a single or a group of metagenomes, these objects can be manually constructed using the basic data structures available in R or can be created by importing the output of other programs, such as QUIIME and kraken-biom.

-Since we imported our data to basic R data types, we will build our phyloseq object manually.
+Since we imported our data to basic R data types, we will build our phyloseq object manually by extracting the OTU's names and abundances.

 ~~~
 # Get OTU IDs from both lists